WhishN/saltychat-altV/README.md

 // This ones for SaltyChat.dll to apply player alt.emit("PlayerLoggedIn", player, playerName)

-// This ones for the Client to confirm server has Registered the Player alt.emitClient(player, "SaltyChat_OnConnected")
+// This ones for the Client to confirm WebSocket has Connected alt.emit(player, "SaltyChat_OnConnected")
 ```